riceissa/issarice.com/wiki/about-this-site.md

     currently, I have an [About]() page, a page for my online [account names](), and so forth.

+December 2018 update:

+* I mostly agree with my November 2016 self.
+* One way I would phrase the feeling is by saying that a personal site shouldn't become "too big", and in slogan form, "if a personal site is too big, that means there aren't enough [Subwikis](https://subwiki.org/)".

 This site is my attempt to realize [gwern]’s idea of [Long Content]()---i.e. the goal is to incrementally update the pages so as to produce useful, lasting content.[^cy] It is also an [open notebook](http://wcm1.web.rice.edu/open-notebook-history.html) of sorts.
 In particular, I strive to make